Gabriela Debrunner

 Research Projects

-Gabriela has played a leading role in several large-scale projects, including:
+Gabriela has played a leading role in several large-scale projects in Switzerland and beyond, including:

 She is also a collaborator in: